Swetha-555/L-T-internship-/README.md

 The above data set contains 8 columns
 InvoiceNo	StockCode	Description	Quantity	InvoiceDate	UnitPrice	CustomerID	Country

-Each columns are segregated numerically and categorically and first EDA is done, then accordingly ML is used to drive to conclusions about the data provided
+Each columns are segregated numerically and categorically and first EDA is done, then accordingly ML is used to drive to conclusions about the data provided.